Dynamic Graphics

 All the while DG was sending me three CDs a month: Clipper, PMS, and Designers Club.
 I believe the monthly bill was around $160.

-There were more and more photographs and fewer Chris pictures in each issue.
+Even more irritating was the decrease in Chris pictures in each issue.
 Plus the Designers Club material was practically useless.
-Since the studio was doing okay financially, I went along with the slow erosion of value in the product, but I wasn't happy about it at all.
+Since my dance studio was doing okay financially, I went along with the slow erosion of value in the product, but I wasn't happy about it at all.

 There was one development that I did approve of - I loved the new color!
-There were many beautiful Dynamic Graphic pictures that took my breath away.
+Wow!
+There were so many beautiful Dynamic Graphic pictures that were so wonderful I wished I could make a Jigsaw Puzzle out of them.
 The color made these pictures even more special.
-The color pictures worked perfectly with the Internet.
+I beamed as the color pictures worked perfectly with the Internet.
+Dynamic Graphics had hit this one out of the ballpark.

-My dance studio web site was getting prettier all the time!!
-For example, in 2000, Swing Dancing was exploding across the country.
+Thanks to DG and color, my dance studio web site was getting prettier all the time!!
+In 2000, Swing Dancing was exploding across the country.
+One day the perfect dance picture showed up.
+There goes Chris again creating an incredible dance picture for me.
 Just imagine how effective this Chris image of Swing Dancers was for promoting a Swing Dance Party at my studio!!

 By the year 2000, my art collection had become vast.
 Sixteen years of collecting Dynamic Graphics artwork meant that I had several pictures to choose from for practically any situation including lots of Halloween Chris pictures like the one on the right.
 I received many compliments on my use of artwork on the web site.

-I told anyone who asked I owed my success to Dynamic Graphics.
-The studio had spent thousands of dollars, but I considered it money well spent.
+I told anyone who asked about those awesome graphics that accompanied my stories that I owed my success to Dynamic Graphics.
+The dance studio had spent thousands of dollars, but I considered it money well spent.

 My SSQQ.com website was incredibly popular.
 From the low spot of 1995, by 2000 my business had doubled thanks to the Internet.
 My studio's success was a shining example of how Dynamic Graphics artwork used the right way could dramatically expand a business.